 How to make online shopping work

 Unfortunately, most of the major retail clothing stores do not provide plus size clothing in-store and if they do, it can be very limited.
-An exception for Juniors is Forever 21 and H&M, both of which do a decent job of including Junior plus sizes on the floor.
+Some online retailers that carry “Girls Plus Size” clothing include:

 Many retailers provide plus sizes online.
 Online shopping isn’t the same as a traditional shopping trip, but your child may prefer it.

 Together you can search online retailers, fill shopping carts and place the orders.
 If you are able, over-order the clothing with the assumption that you will likely return 30%-70% of the clothing purchased online.
 If your budget allows, order at least two sizes of every item so there are choices.

 2. Take measurements